 Deutsche Physikalische Gesellschaft e.V.

 The Deutsche Physikalische Gesellschaft e.
-V. (DPG) is available for everyone: it doesn’t matter whether they are students, professors, pupils, teachers, people working in industry or simply people who are interested in physics.
-DPG regards itself as the mouthpiece of physics and a contact for people interested in physics.
+V. (DPG) is available for everyone: it is a community of students, professors, pupils, teachers, people working in industry or economy, as well as all people who are interested in physics.
+DPG regards itself as the leading voice for physics and as a platform for people interested in physics.
 As a non-profit association, it does not pursue any financial interests.
 In DPG up-and-coming scientists meet Nobel Prize laureates, interested persons meet experts and young and old come together.
-Together they are united to form the world’s biggest specialist physical community.
+Together we are united to form the world’s biggest physical society - and you are part of it.
 DPG cooperates particularly closely with the Wilhelm und Else Heraeus Foundation.

 DPG has plenty to offer: